 The Chinese have been saying this for a while in terms of challenging America for the top world country: China is simply regaining their top throne.
 China is a rising beast and she is not one to easily look over.
 With over 5000 years of history, credited for inventing gun powder, paper, the printing press, and the compass, and advancing with the new modern 4 greatest innovations, China is a country rooted in rich history and populated with motivated individuals.

 Economically, it wasn’t really until the turn of the century, propelled by their entrance to the WTO in 2001, did China actually begin moving out of poverty.
-In fact, China today, although being the world’s second largest economy, is still considered 45% rural, proving how much more potential for development (or lack thereof of current infrastructure).
+In fact, China today, although being the world’s second largest economy, is still considered 45% rural, proving how much more potential there is for development (or lack thereof of current infrastructure).
 The majority of the cities outside of Tier 1 (Beijing, Shanghai, Shenzhen, Guangzhou, Tianjin) are still playing catch up in the game of infrastructure and technology.
 Just to quickly add some perspective on the geographics of China: Beijing is the political capital, and is not part of any province of China, much like how DC is not attributed to a state.
 Shanghai is China’s New York and financial capital, where the Shanghai composite index and stock exchange lives.
 Shanghai also holds the top spot for city-GDP in China.
 Shenzhen is China’s Silicon Valley, with massive venture capital flooding in the area to invest in technology and RND.
 In fact, maybe a little too much venture capital, that a lot of these investors are not doing proper due diligence on the companies they are throwing their money at.
 Tencent, the world’s 5th largest company, considered China’s Google+Facebook, is headquartered in Shenzhen.

 Since 2001, China became even more open economically and integrated with the global economy.
 At the time, this was great both for China and for America for two reasons.
 1) China now had better access to global markets, FDI from the developed world, and access to better technology, while 2) America now had better access to cheap manufacturing and labor from the most populous country in the world (now standing over 1.4 billion, but soon to be surpassed by India in ~5 years).

-Now with “slowing growth” of 6.6% last year (America hovers around 2-3%), China’s future outlooks for point to four integral developments: technology and intellectual property (including but not limited to AI and robotics), 5G, clean energy, and The Belt and Road Initiative.
+Now with “slowing growth” of 6.6% last year (America hovers around 2-3%), China’s future outlooks point to four integral developments: technology and intellectual property (including but not limited to AI and robotics), 5G, clean energy, and The Belt and Road Initiative.

 Technology and IP

 One of the driving factors of Trump’s motive to declare a trade war against China was the claim that China has been continually violating international trade agreements and stealing intellectual property from America’s innovations.
 Albeit, Trump isn’t wrong–estimated costs range between $225-$600 billion annually.
 I’ve been told by my global economics professor, who has spent more years living in China/Hongkong/Taiwan than I’ve been alive, that he has seen some Chinese companies who have offices appropriately titled “Reverse-Engineering.”
 And you’ve probably heard enough of Huawei in the news (the CFO getting arrested in Vancouver after allegedly lying about business dealt with Iran and Huawei stealing T-Mobile trade secrets).
-Huawei is perhaps one of the most recognized brands in China as it is a giant technology company with currently the world’s largest market share in smartphones.
+Huawei is perhaps one of the most recognized brands in China as it is a giant technology company with currently the world’s second largest market share in smartphones.
 Though, if we are being completely honest, Huawei did copy the iPhone, but their innovation is by no means lacking.
 In fact, Huawei innovated the dual-camera system AND the water-resistance hardware (both technologies integrated into the iPhones).
 One of the drawbacks of moving American manufacturing to China was the exchange of intellectual property.
 How would Chinese companies properly assemble iPhones if they weren’t informed on the inner workings of the devices?
 In fact, many companies probably knew of these threats but were drawn by the cheap manufacturing labor of China.
-Now you can get cheap know-offs of nearly any product in China through underground markets, or Alibaba’s e-commerce subsidiaries.
+Now you can get cheap knock-offs of nearly any product in China through underground markets, or Alibaba’s e-commerce subsidiaries.
 How China manages its intellectual property relations will be integral in its future global relations.
 The question is: will the rest of the world allow China to continue conducting international business unfairly?
 The US has had enough.